RutenkolkC/corona_hhu/www.corona.hhu.de/en/covid-19-suspected-and-confirmed-cases-hygiene-policy.html.md

 The management of Heinrich Heine University (HHU) has set up a task force which meets regularly.
-In addition, the University’s management is in constant contact with the faculties, the central facilities, the university management and the management of Düsseldorf University Hospital (UKD) and continuously re-assesses the situation following the recommendations made by the Robert Koch Institute (RKI), the local Düsseldorf health authorities and the State and Federal Ministries of Health.
+In addition, the University’s management is in constant contact with the faculties, the central facilities, the university management, the Düsseldorf University Hospital (UKD) management as well as the responsible authorities and continuously re-assesses the situation following the recommendations made by the Robert Koch Institute (RKI), the local Düsseldorf health authorities and the State and Federal Ministries of Health.

 ## [ How do you recognise the disease? ](covid-19-suspected-and-confirmed-
 cases-hygiene-policy.html#)

 ## How do you recognise the disease?

+[Last updated: 30 October 2020]

 As with other respiratory pathogens, an infection with the novel coronavirus can lead to symptoms such as coughing, rhinitis, sore throat, fever and newly occurring shortness of breath; some patients may also suffer from diarrhoea.
 Sense of smell and/or of taste may also be affected.

-In some patients, the infection appears to take a severe course, leading to respiratory problems and pneumonia.
-Deaths have so far occurred mainly in elderly patients and/or patients with pre-existing, chronic health conditions.v
+  * In some patients, the infection appears to take a severe course, leading to respiratory problems and pneumonia.
+Deaths occurred mainly in elderly patients and/or patients with pre-existing, chronic health conditions.
+The definition of ‘close contact’ may also apply if a person was very likely exposed to a high concentration of aerosols in a room (e.g. at parties, when singing together or doing sports inside in rooms without adequate ventilation).
+For more information [visit this RKI site on hospitalised COVID-19 patients](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Steckbrief.html#doc13776792bodyText12) and also their [epidemiologic bulletin 41/2020](https://www.rki.de/DE/Content/Infekt/EpidBull/Archiv/2020/Ausgaben/41_20.pdf?__blob=publicationFile).

 ## [ How can we protect ourselves? ](covid-19-suspected-and-confirmed-cases-
 hygiene-policy.html#)

 ## How can we protect ourselves?

+[Last updated: 30 October 2020]

-According to the local Düsseldorf health authorities, there are currently no specific precautions to prevent infection with the novel coronavirus.
-However, it is always advisable to observe the standard hygiene measures, as is necessary in the case of influenza, which is also transmitted by droplets.
+There are currently no specific precautionary measures (such as vaccinations/medicinal prophylaxis) that can be taken to prevent infection with the novel coronavirus.

-According to the Robert Koch Institute, the most effective ways to protect yourself and others against infection with coronavirus include:
+However, it is always necessary to observe the standard hygiene measures which should be observed in in connection with respiratory diseases that are transmitted by droplet/aerosols.
+According to the Robert Koch Institute, the most effective ways to protect yourself and others against infection with SARS-CoV-2 include:

   * Wash your hands more frequently: with soap and water (for approx. 20 seconds).
-  * Cough hygiene: do not cough openly into a room and do not cough into your hand.
-Cover your mouth and nose with your bent elbow.
+  * Cough and sneeze hygiene: do not cough openly into a room and do not cough into your hand but into the crook of your arm.
-  * Keep a distance of about 1 to 2 metres from other people.
+  * Keep a distance of ≥1.5 to 2 metres from other people.
-  * Do not shake hands with or hug other people.
+  * Avoid direct contact: do not shake hands with or hug other people.

-These measures are advisable everywhere and at all times, also in view of flu infections.
+  * Wear a face mask or, in case of scarcity, a textile-based covering to cover the mouth and nose (‘Community Mask’) to catch droplets.
+  * Ventilate rooms regularly.
+  * Stay informed about the infection and the latest developments.

+These measures are also a protection against other respiratory diseases (such as the flu).

 ## [ What should I do if I feel ill? ](covid-19-suspected-and-confirmed-cases-
 hygiene-policy.html#)

 ## What should I do if I feel ill?

+[Last updated: 30 October 2020]

 If you feel ill yourself and are unsure what is wrong with you, you should first call your family doctor or the on-call doctor (using the telephone